BetterAlin/ihub-logos/README.md

 ### How this Repository is Organised

 The repo is sorted by file type into folders, each folder contains assets in various sizes generated from the SVG files in the `/svg` folder.
-The `autoconvert.sh` script is pretty old, and not very well made, so everything is not always converted.
+The `autoconvert.sh` script is pretty old, and not very well made, so everything might always be converted.
 When in doubt, use the SVG files!

 The filenames hold most of the information about the asset.
 Take this example: `iHub_icon-master_hicolour@128px.svg`.